Azure/azure-dev/templates/starter/bicep/README.md

 ## Additional Details

-The following section examines different concepts that are involved in when tying in application and infrastructure.
+The following section examines different concepts that involved in tying in application and infrastructure.

 ### Application settings